 Additional funding to level the playing field for our poorest, urban school districts

 As long our city and state leaders fail to tackle tax reforms that would provide more equitable and stable funding to Boston and other urban school districts to provide the services our students need, then our school system will continue to be crippled in its efforts to close the achievement gap.

 Since the Education Reform Act of 1993 was enacted, the element that has been consistently downplayed or ignored was the need to proportionately increase funding to poor school districts.
 Low-income students and students of color in urban school systems like Boston have access to far fewer educational opportunities and supports inside and outside of school than do middle class and wealthy students in suburban cities and towns.
 Without extra funding and resources to level the academic playing field how can these children be expected to perform at the same level?
-(See an excellent book by former NY Times columnist Richard Rothstein “ Class and Schools “ for a detailed explanation as to how social class helps create the achievement gap.)
+(See an excellent book by former New York Times columnist Richard Rothstein, Class and Schools, for a detailed explanation as to how social class helps create the achievement gap.)

 More than just school reform

 The correlation between social and economic disadvantage and a student achievement gap has been well established over the years by economists, sociologists and educators.
 Current political initiatives that imply that through education reform alone the achievement gap can be closed are misguided at best and politically self-serving at worst.